NigeriaOfficial Name: Federal Republic of Nigeria

 You cannot legally depart Nigeria unless you can prove, by presenting your entry visa, that you entered Nigeria legally.

 U.S.-Nigerian dual-national citizens are now required to have a valid Nigerian passport in order to depart the country.
 Dual-national citizens can be, and often are, denied boarding until they have obtained current Nigerian passports.

 Some HIV/AIDS entry restrictions exist for visitors and foreign residents of Nigeria.
 Nigerian authorities may deny entry to foreigners who are “undesirable for medical reasons” and may require HIV tests for foreigners intending to marry Nigerian citizens.
 Please verify this information with the Embassy of Nigeria before travel.

 Please see our most recent Travel Warning for more detailed information.

-Kidnappings remain a security concern throughout the country.
-Kidnappings in recent years have resulted in the deaths of foreign nationals, including several killed by their captors during military-led raids/rescue operations.
+Kidnappings remain a security concern throughout the country and have resulted in the deaths of foreign nationals.

 Crime: Armed muggings, assaults, burglaries and home invasions, car-jackings, rape, and extortions occur regularly and often involve violence.
 Law enforcement authorities usually respond slowly or not at all and provide little or no investigative support to victims.